iitis/Polar-HRV-data-analysis/README.md

 ## RULES AND USAGE:

 - Main HRV calculations are performed in the `main.py` file.
 Data is loaded, preprocessed, and HRV metrics are calculated in this file.
 Furthermore, the summary plots and calculation coefficients / statistical tests are performed.
+It is possible to choose one of the available HRV metrics, i.e. RMSSD, SDNN or pNN50, by setting `HRV_method` to `RMSSD`, `SDNN` or `pNN50`.
 To reproduce detailed results for the window size of 15 minutes and the time interval between consecutive windows set as 1 minute, set `exclude_quetiapine = False` and `sensitivity_analysis = False` and run the file.
 To reproduce sensitivity analysis for different window sizes and values of the time interval between consecutive time windows, set `exclude_quetiapine = False` and `sensitivity_analysis = True` and run the file.
 Then, to prepare the heatmaps of correlation, run the `utils_advanced_plots.py` file with the proper parameters according to the selected mode.
 To reproduce results without the patients taking quetiapine, set `exclude_quetiapine = True` and `sensitivity_analysis = False`.